danny-source/WPMarkdown/README.md

 * No external dependencies
 * Compatible with WordPress 5.2 and higher
 * Secure and well-tested code
+* Supports Mermaid diagram blocks (```mermaid ... ```)
+* Automatically loads Mermaid.js for diagram rendering
+* Security: All HTML tags inside Mermaid blocks are stripped to prevent XSS
+* Only allows Mermaid blocks that start with supported diagram types
+* Adds a settings page under "Settings > WP Markdown" in the WordPress admin

 ### Markdown Extra Features